Consent Management: A Guide to Compliance & Best Practices

 • Automatically scans your website to detect, classify, and categorize cookies, ensuring your cookie policy stays current.

-• It saves time by eliminating the need to identify cookies manually.
+• Saves time by eliminating the need to identify cookies manually.

-• It supports multiple languages, making it easy for websites catering to global audiences to display consent messages in different regions.
+• Supports multiple languages, making it easy for websites catering to global audiences to display consent messages in different regions.

 • Ensures compliance with privacy laws in various countries.